IrisDande/pulumi-bytebase/docs/_index.md

 ---
-title: Pinecone
+title: bytebase
-meta_desc: Provides an overview of the Pinecone Provider for Pulumi.
+meta_desc: Provides an overview of the bytebase Provider for Pulumi.
 layout: package
 ---

-This Pulumi Pinecone Provider enables you to manage your [Pinecone](https://www.pinecone.io/) collections and indexes using any language of Pulumi Infrastructure as Code.
+This Pulumi bytebase Provider enables you to manage your [bytebase](https://www.bytebase.io/) collections and indexes using any language of Pulumi Infrastructure as Code.

 ## Example